-David has Bachelor of Commerce and Master of Business Administration qualifications and worked in the banking and finance sectors before obtaining a Bachelor of Theology and serving as a Minister of the Word in South Africa and Australia.
+David has Bachelor of Commerce and Master of Business Administration.
+He has worked in the banking and finance sectors before obtaining a Bachelor of Theology and serving as a Minister of the Word in South Africa and Australia.
 He was appointed as General Secretary of the WA Synod of the Uniting Church in Australia in 2016 and is a Graduate Member of the Australian Institute of Company Directors.
 David’s relationships with the Uniting Church and his practical grasp on contemporary governance makes his contribution to the Juniper Board particularly valuable.
 He is Chair of the Uniting Church Remote Area Ministry Working Group, representative member of UCA Redress Ltd and governance member of the Uniting Church National Safe Church Unit.
 David is a member of the Finance and Property Development Committee.

 Presently Director of Clinical Services at Hollywood Private Hospital, Karen has more than 40 years’ experience in the health industry working in senior roles in both public and private hospitals and previously in the education sector.
 She is a member of the Nursing and Midwifery Board of Western Australia and a member of the Ramsay Healthcare and Genesis Health Board.
 Karen has a master’s degree in Nursing and is a Fellow of the Australasian College of Health Service Managers, a Fellow of the Australian Institute of Management and a graduate of the Australian Institute of Company Directors.
 She holds Adjunct Associate Professorial positions with both Edith Cowan University and Curtin University of Technology.
 Karen is a member of the Care and Clinical Governance Committee.